Kotlin/dokka/docs/topics/runners/gradle.md

 Output generated by partial tasks contains non-displayable formatting along with unresolved templates and references.

 > If you want to generate documentation for a single subproject only, use
 > [single project tasks](#single-project-builds).
-For instance, `:subproject:dokkaHtml`.
+For example, `:subproject:dokkaHtml`.

 #### Collector tasks

-Similar to MultiModule tasks, _Collector_ tasks will be created for each parent project: `dokkaHtmlCollector`, `dokkaGfmCollector`, `dokkaJavadocCollector` and `dokkaJekyllCollector`.
+Similar to MultiModule tasks, _Collector_ tasks are created for each parent project: `dokkaHtmlCollector`, `dokkaGfmCollector`, `dokkaJavadocCollector` and `dokkaJekyllCollector`.

-A Collector task executes corresponding [single project task](#single-project-builds) for each subproject (for example, `dokkaHtml`), and merges all outputs into a single virtual project.
+A Collector task executes the corresponding [single project task](#single-project-builds) for each subproject (for example,
+`dokkaHtml`), and merges all outputs into a single virtual project.

-Resulting documentation will look as if you have a single project build that contains all declarations from the subprojects.
+The resulting documentation looks as if you have a single project build that contains all declarations from the subprojects.

-> Use `dokkaJavadocCollector` task if you need to create Javadoc documentation for your multi-project build.
+> Use the `dokkaJavadocCollector` task if you need to create Javadoc documentation for your multi-project build.
 >
 {type="tip"}